Early childhood education at Pilke daycare centres

 ECEC plan contains the child’s early childhood education goals

-An early childhood education and care plan, or ECEC plan, is one of the first new terms a family encounters when their child starts at daycare.
+An early childhood education and care plan, or ECEC plan (“vasu” in Finnish), is one of the first new terms a family encounters when their child starts at daycare.

 What is the ECEC plan about?
 The ECEC plan states the goals and actions to support the child’s development, learning and well-being.
 The ECEC plan is prepared jointly by the family and the daycare centre when the child starts to attend daycare.
 The plan also takes account of the child’s own perspectives.